Northern lights – Energy from out of space pouring in

 It wasn’t until early October 2015 that I could see them again, in all their full-blown glory.

 I had talked my friend into going with me to Iceland again, after we already went and cruised along the south coast the year before.
-But, being a like-minded geology and natural phenomena enthusiast, he wasn’t difficult to convince.
+But, being a like-minded geology- and natural phenomena-enthusiast, he wasn’t difficult to convince.
 And one of the many reasons was the likeliness to see northern lights.
 According to predictions based on the 28-day cycle of the sun around its own axis, there would be a huge sunspot with coronal mass ejection potential facing the Earth.
 Chances would be highly likely to have northern lights at a very convenient time during our trip.

 Solar flare and geomagnetic storm

-The aurora didn’t really get going until we got to Stykkishólmur on the Snæfellsnes Peninsula, which was the day the solar flare was due to arrive.
+The aurora activity didn’t really get going until we got to Stykkishólmur on the Snæfellsnes Peninsula, which was the day the solar flare was due to arrive.

 Northern lights circling & dancing above Helgafell, near Stykkishólmur.